Madanishakthi/Bus-ticket-booking/README.md

               Staff information as 'STA_DETAILS'

 The database should support the three entity types:

                'PASS_BIO'
                         The keys  used in Passenger  information are 1.Name
                                 2.Age
-                                3.Native.
+                                3.Native
               'BUS_DETAILS'
                         The keys  used in Bus information are 1.Name
                                 2.Seat
-                                3.Time.
+                                3.Time
               'STA_DETAILS'
                         The keys  used in Staff information are 1.Driver
                                 2.Conductor
                                 3.Driversalary as Dsalary
-                                4.Condutorsalary as Csalary.
+                                4.Condutorsalary as Csalary

 The data is stored as a set with entity name as set names and attribute name as key followed by values.
 Each set has over three attributes with values associated with it.